 6. ENABLE MAGISK CORE ONLY MODE

-This is probably the best thing to do if all the things mentioned above aren’t working at all.
+This is probably the best thing to do if all the things mentioned above aren’t working.
 See, when you head over to the settings of Magisk Manager, you will see an option that says ‘Magisk Core Only Mode’ under the ‘Magisk’ options.
 Many users have reported that turning this particular option ON fixes the magisk CTS Profile false error.
 Google has already updated its SafetyNet to check if there is Magisk on a particular device or not.
 So, enabling the Core Only Mode helps a lot in this case.

 7. SOME USERS FIXED IT LIKE THIS

 If this too doesn’t fix it, then there is one more method suggested by some users who faced this problem.
-In the Magisk Settings, you will find two options – ‘Systemless Hosts’ and ‘Enable Busybox’.
+In the Magisk Settings, you will find two options – ‘Systemless Hosts’ and ‘Enable Busybox.’
 Disabling these two options may also help in fixing the CTS Profile False error.

 8. WELL, YOU HAVE TO DO IT NOW!

 This is a step that no one would like to take if the CTS Profile False issue occurs.
-Well, if nothing works, then the only way you have left to fix that error is to install the stock ROM again, install the custom recovery again, then flash Magisk ZIP file to gain the root access and check if the issue persists now or not.
+Well, if nothing works, then the only way you have left to fix that error is to install the stock ROM again, install the custom recovery again, then flash the Magisk ZIP file to gain the root access and check if the issue persists now or not.
 If you are lucky, the issue will be gone completely.

 If you have a Xiaomi phone with a custom ROM installed, you can use this Magisk Module to pass the CTS test.

-So, this was a detailed guide about fixing the CTS Profile Mismatch Error or Magisk Basic integrity False error even with Magisk installed.
+This was a detailed guide about fixing the CTS Profile Mismatch Error or Magisk Basic integrity False error even with Magisk installed.
 If the steps mentioned above don’t work, you need to start from scratch, i.e., flash Stock ROM, install TWRP, flash Magisk ZIP and do the same thing again.
 Did the steps work for you?
 Do let us know via the comments section.